top of page

 Dr. Murray Grossman

-We are deeply saddened to announce the passing of our colleague, Murray Grossman, MDCM, EdD, who passed away peacefully at home on April 4, 2023, surrounded by his family.
+Murray Grossman, MDCM, EdD passed away peacefully at home on April 4, 2023, surrounded by his family.
 Dr. Grossman was highly respected and cherished by many, especially the patients and families he cared for.
 He made seminal contributions to the field of neurology and was a role model for all, embodying the tripartite mission for academic neurology.
-His impact on the field of neurology was extraordinary and the impact he made on a personal level to patients, families, trainees and research collaborators was enormous.
+His impact on the field of neurology was extraordinary and the impact he made on a personal level to patients, families, trainees, and research collaborators was enormous.

 If you would like to make a memorial donation to the Penn FTD Center to continue Dr. Grossman's work, please consider a donation using the link below.

-A neurology professor at the University of Pennsylvania for over three decades, Dr. Grossman authored or co-authored more than 600 scientific papers.
-Dr. Grossman focused his research on Alzheimer’s and related dementias, with a particular focus on young-onset dementias such as frontotemporal degeneration (FTD), leading Dr. Grossman to form the Penn FTD Center in 2010.
+Dr. Grossman focused his research on Alzheimer’s and related dementias, with a particular focus on young-onset dementias such as frontotemporal degeneration, leading Dr. Grossman to form the Penn FTD Center in 2010.
 The center convenes experts across a range of disciplines to improve FTD care, diagnosis, and treatments.
 It also offers clinical genetic counseling services for FTD – a particular passion of Dr. Grossman’s.
 Dr. Grossman felt extraordinarily strong about empowering caregivers of persons with FTD and was the first to organize a caregiver conference for FTD and related disorders which continues today on an annual basis.

 Dr. Grossman was an extraordinary mentor who considered his many trainees and collaborators friends and family.
 He brought together collaborators from various fields, emphasizing that a strong community is essential to achieve collective success in our fields.
 Dr. Grossman's legacy will undoubtedly have a lasting impact on the scientific community.

-The Penn FTD Center looks forward to honoring Dr. Grossman’s legacy by continuing to provide world- class clinical management of FTD and young-onset dementias as well as cutting-edge research to advance our understanding and treatment of these disorders.
+The Penn FTD Center honors Dr. Grossman’s legacy by continuing to provide world-class clinical management of FTD and young-onset dementias as well as cutting-edge research to advance our understanding and treatment of these disorders.
+A video presentation on Dr. Murray Grossman's Memorial Symposium can be found here.